 What is Retro Gaming?

-There is also a fair contingent of PC gamers who prefer older games.
+There is also a fair contingent of PC gamers who prefer older games, played on an arcade machine or using a fight stick.
 There’s no specific dividing line on what makes a game retro.
 Though it’s fair to say that anything made to work on current hardware probably doesn’t count.
 Instead, a retro game is more about feeling old than being old – it has to carry with it a certain sense of nostalgia that can’t be found in a newer game.

 Retro Gaming Consoles